mantidproject/mantid/docs/source/interfaces/DrILL.rst

 To avoid entering exactly the same value several times in the table, it is also possible to create groups of samples.
 Within a group, a master sample can be designated.
-The values of the parameters of the master sample will be used when processinga all rows in the group.
+The values of the parameters of the master sample will be used when processing all rows in the group.

 Paramaters can still be overriden manually whithin a group by entering a sample specific value in the table.
 The priority for the parameter values is as follow: